Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 namespace- which Kubernetes namespacepod- pod namecontainer- container name within the podapp- application label from Kubernetes

-You want enough labels to narrow down your search, but not so many that you create a ton of unique streams.
+You want enough labels to narrow down your search, but not so many that you create tons of unique streams.
 Each unique combination of labels creates a new "stream" in Loki, and too many streams hurt performance.
+I had to resist the urge to label everything.

 How it's working

-The setup's been running for a few weeks now.
-Logs from all our pods flow into Loki, we can query them in Grafana just like we did with Grafana Cloud.
+The setup's been running for a few weeks.
+Logs from all our pods flow into Loki, and we can query them in Grafana just like we did with Grafana Cloud.

 Retention is set to 30 days.
 After that, the compactor deletes old chunks from blob storage.
 We're generating about 10-15GB of logs per day (after compression), which costs us maybe $0.20/day to store in Azure.

-Compare that to what we were paying Grafana Cloud for log ingestion and storage - we're saving about as much as we did on metrics.
-And we have full control over retention policies.
+Compare that to what we were paying Grafana Cloud for log ingestion and storage.
+The savings are similar to what we got from the metrics migration.
+And we have full control over retention policies now.

 If I were doing this again, I'd spend more time on log filtering before they reach Loki.
 Not every log line is useful.
 A lot of our pods generate debug logs that we never actually look at.
-We're storing them anyway.
+We're storing them anyway, which is a waste.

-Alloy can filter logs before sending them to Loki - dropping debug lines, removing sensitive data, etc. I should set that up to reduce storage costs even more.
+Alloy can filter logs before sending them to Loki - dropping debug lines, removing sensitive data, that kind of thing.
+I should set that up to reduce storage costs.

-I'd also set up alerts based on logs earlier.
-Loki's ruler component can do things like "alert if you see ERROR more than 10 times in 5 minutes".
-We have that for metrics, should have it for logs too.
+I'd also set up log-based alerts earlier.
+Loki's ruler component can trigger alerts like "notify me if you see ERROR more than 10 times in 5 minutes".
+We have that for metrics but not for logs yet.
+Should have done it from the start.

 Wrapping up

-Moving logs turned out to be more complex than metrics, but not as bad as I expected.
-The key was understanding that Loki is really multiple components working together, and each one solves a specific problem in the log pipeline.
+Moving logs turned out to be more work than metrics, but not as bad as I expected.
+The key was understanding that Loki is really multiple components working together, and each one solves a specific problem in the pipeline.

-Using Azure Blob Storage instead of local volumes made this way cheaper than keeping everything in Grafana Cloud.
-And having logs in the same Grafana instance as our metrics is convenient - I can correlate them in the same dashboard.
+Using Azure Blob Storage instead of local volumes made this way cheaper than Grafana Cloud.
+Having logs in the same Grafana instance as our metrics is convenient too - I can correlate them in the same dashboard.

-The observability migration is complete now.
-Metrics and logs both running in our cluster, all managed through ArgoCD, total cost is probably 10% of what we were paying for Grafana Cloud.
+The observability migration is done now.
+Metrics and logs both running in our cluster, managed through ArgoCD.
+Total cost is probably 10% of what we were paying for Grafana Cloud.

 For more details on Loki components and architecture, check out the official documentation